Abundant Church: History

 Pastors Charles and Rochelle Nieman started preaching the Gospel in 1977, holding services in a small railroad hall in El Paso.
 On December 30, 2012, Rochelle Nieman died after a long battle with cancer; she was 62.
-By 2008, after steady growth of their congregation, Abundant Living Faith Center had more than 15,000 active members and about 8,000 worshipers attending services weekly at the new 3,620-seat facility, which employed state-of-the-art audio-visual facilities to deliver music, teaching, and prayers.
+By 2008, after steady growth of their congregation, Abundant Living Faith Center had more than 15,000 active members and about 8,000 worshipers attending services weekly at the new 3,620-seat facility.

 By 2009, it ranked number 41 by size on the Outreach Magazine's list of largest churches in the USA.

 In 2017, the church opened a campus on the west side of El Paso.
 The 89,000 square foot building has a performing arts-style theater where services are held.
 It has 1,900 seats, a bookstore, and two cafes.

 In February 2019, the church announced it would be opening a third worship site in downtown El Paso.
+The new location opened its doors in 2023.